Peaks2000/OpenCPNRemote/README.md

 Open that URL from another device on the same network, replacing `0.0.0.0` with the host machine's LAN IP address.

+##Mobile gesures
+2 fingers to pan the map
+Triple tap with 3 fingers to zoom in and 3 fingers to pan

 ## Security notes

 This is a remote-control plugin.
 Use it only on trusted networks unless you place it behind HTTPS/VPN access control.
 The plugin intentionally captures the OpenCPN window only, but any sensitive information visible inside OpenCPN will be visible to authenticated browser clients.